simonf7070/WarehouseRobot/README.md

 Software Engineer Warehouse Robot Exercise

 ##Assumptions
-If robot tries move outside of the warehouse it will remain in its current position, the continue executing its commands.
+If robot tries move outside of the warehouse it will remain in its current position, then continue executing its commands.